Brhula/Houdini-Notes/Redshift_notes.md

 **PBR Materials**
 Toggle "Gamma override" check on "texture" node if dealing with gray scale images.
 Use node "Bump Blender" to combine Normal and Bump mapping.
 - Albedo/Diffuse/Base/Color : diffuse color
 - Roughness : reflexion roughness
 - Gloss / Glossiness:  connect to "reflexion roughness" and on "advanced" tab check "convert glossiness to roughness".
 - AO (if needed) : overall color / diffuse weight / or multiply by diffuse color
 - Normal : Texture node connected to a "Bump map" node with "tangent space". : Bump Input (on RS material) or Bump Map (o Redshift Material, the exit node)
 - Height / Displacement : Displacement node and to "Displacement"
+- Metal / Metalness : Reflection Metalness (and change "Fresnel Type" to "Metalness")

 ![Alt text](images/RedShift_PBR.jpg?raw=true "Title")